Aberdeen Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 65.76 mi of roadways, of which 55.74 mi were maintained by the municipality, 5.35 mi by Monmouth County, 2.69 mi by the New Jersey Department of Transportation and 1.98 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the largest highway in Aberdeen, with exit 118 in the township.
 Route 34 passes through in the southern area of the township, while Route 35 runs through the northern area.

 Public transportation

 NJ Transit provides bus transportation between the township and the Port Authority Bus Terminal in Midtown Manhattan via the 133, which also stops in Old Bridge and Matawan, and the 135, which also stops in Freehold, Marlboro, and Matawan.
-Additionally, the 817 route, which operates between Middletown and Perth Amboy, also stops in Keansburg, Hazlet, Union Beach, Keyport, Old Bridge, and South Amboy.
+Additionally, the 817 route, which operates between Middletown Township and Perth Amboy, also stops in Keansburg, Hazlet, Union Beach, Keyport, Old Bridge Township and South Amboy.

-The Aberdeen-Matawan station, located in Aberdeen, is a rail station on the NJ Transit North Jersey Coast Line, with service north to New York Penn Station and south to Bay Head station.
+Rail service is available at the Aberdeen-Matawan station, located in Aberdeen.
+The station is served by the NJ Transit North Jersey Coast Line, with service north to New York Penn Station and south to Bay Head station.